araeubig/Raspberry-Pi-Dashboard/README.md

 - InfluxDB
 - Grafana

+to record data from the KNX system.

 In most cases, however, the Raspberry will certainly run as a server for
+- NodeRed,
 - HomeAssistant,
 - OpenHAB or
 - IOTStack (with the desired containers)